Table of Contents

-Reports like the Transactions report, or Account Spending, show certain pieces of the picture, such as the card transactions that employees spend their Benepass funds on, as well as approved expenses.
+Reports like the Spending report show certain pieces of the picture, such as the card transactions that employees spend their Benepass funds on, as well as approved expenses.
 These reports do not show platform funding, or show whether an employee was actually reimbursed for their approved expense — that's where the Reconciliation report comes in.

 How to read the report:

-Here is a brief description of what each column in the Itemized Reconciliation Report represents:
+Here is a brief description of what each column in the Reconciliation Report represents:

 - Event Timestamp (UTC)